-The upper sections of Woodsmith Mine's service and production shafts will all be built using diaphragm wall techniques to create the headgear chambers and foreshafts, to a depth of 60m.
+The upper sections of Woodsmith Mine's service and production shafts are built using diaphragm wall techniques to create the headgear chambers, to a depth of 60m.
 Diaphragm walling is also used to create the first 60m of the main production mineshaft.

 Diaphragm walls are reinforced concrete retaining walls in the ground which act as a foundation and/or water barrier for deep underground structures, such as dams or subway stations.

-Due to the ground conditions near the surface of the site, diaphragm walling was chosen to provide maximum strength and impermeability for this section of the mineshaft.
-It also enables the permanent winders to be installed from the outset, removing the need for the previously proposed 45m high temporary winding towers during construction, though a temporary winding tower will still be required for the main sink of the mineral transport system (MTS) shaft.
+Due to the ground conditions near the surface of the site, diaphragm walling was chosen to provide maximum strength and impermeability for the headgear chambers.
+It also enables the permanent winders to be installed from the outset, removing the need for the previously proposed 45m high temporary winding towers during construction.